-Overall, the issue of monthly, weekly and annual entitlements should be further clarified within the Rules, and the Rules should clearly outline the methodology used for any rounding of paths and for the reconciling of monthly, weekly and annual entitlements.
+Further to the issue of monthly, weekly and annual entitlements the Rules should clearly outline the methodology used for any rounding of paths and for the reconciling of monthly, weekly and annual entitlements.

-The draft Rules (page 14) discuss adjustments to TSEs for planned maintenance.
+The draft Rules (page 15) discuss adjustments to TSEs for planned maintenance.
 Asciano believes that this discussion is better expressed in terms of train paths rather than TSEs, as TSEs are a contractual entitlement, rather than the actual train paths being offered.

-Further to the issue of planned maintenance the draft Rules (p14) indicate that the maintenance multiplier adjustment will not exceed the loadout capability of each origin.
+Further to the issue of planned maintenance the draft Rules (p15) indicate that the maintenance multiplier adjustment will not exceed the loadout capability of each origin.
 Asciano supports this and believes it should be extended to ensure that the maintenance multiplier adjustment also does not exceed the unloading capability at each destination and the system path capability of the operator.